NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 ### Known issues

-There are no known issues in this release.
+There are no known issues with this model with this model.